purnelldj/gnssir_rt/README.md

 * `[funcname]` is one of `snr2arcs`, `arcsplot` or `arcs2splines`
 You can edit the station file in site_inputs as desired

-## SNR data format
-The SNR data format is similar to [this format](https://gnssrefl.readthedocs.io/en/latest/pages/file_structure.html#the-snr-data-format), but with differences on fourth and fifth columns:
-* instead of seconds of day in the fourth column it is [GPS time](https://docs.astropy.org/en/stable/api/astropy.time.TimeGPS.html)
-* the fifth column is L1 SNR (there are only five columns)

 ## Article data
 SNR data to go with the paper can be found [here](https://doi.org/10.5281/zenodo.10114719).
 It can be downloaded using zenodo_get